Flaviolsantos/Desktop-Amazon-EC2/README.md

 ▶️ Instance

-➡️ sudo amazon-linux-extras install mate-desktop1.x

 ➡️ sudo amazon-linux-extras install epel

+➡️ yum groupinstall "MATE Desktop"

+➡️ sudo yum install xrdp chromium

+➡️ systemctl enable --now xrdp

+#### This will make all users to have the graphic interface
 ➡️ sudo bash -c 'echo PREFERRED=/usr/bin/mate-session > /etc/sysconfig/desktop'

-➡️ yum groupinstall "MATE Desktop"

-➡️ sudo yum install chromium

-➡️ systemctl start xrdp
+#### Exit the root
+#### This will make only a specific user to have the graphic interface
 ➡️ adduser user

 ➡️ passwd user

+➡️ echo "/usr/bin/mate-session" > ~/.Xclients && chmod +x ~/.Xclients